Effective Coaching Skills

 The manager’s focus is on enabling their staff to perform independently of them and to take personal responsibility for their own success.
 Time is spent on objective setting, one-to-one meetings and team meetings.
 Managers who coach improve staff productivity, morale, and job satisfaction.
 They find that their team are less dependent on them, which in turn reduces pressure on themselves and frees up time to focus on other priorities.
 Thus, effective coaching is a process that benefits the manager, their staff, and the organisation.

 Observes, listens, and questions to raise the learner’s self-awareness.

 Suspends their judgment and their inclination to give direction.

 Enables the learner to set their own goals, to identify actions that they are committed to, and to assess their own progress.

 Encourages the learner to develop personal responsibility and accountability and to continually improve their performance.

-For further information about the availability of the Effective Coaching Workshop in Lincolnshire, London and Kent contact us now on 0800 612 4826
+For further information about the availability of the Effective Coaching Workshop across the UK, contact us now on 0800 612 4826

 Account Management Skills | Sales Training Courses | Customer Services Courses | NLP Courses | Body Language Course | Stress Management Course | Mental Toughness Training | Conflict Resolution Training | Effective Coaching Workshops | Managing Remote Working | Managers Leadership Training | Communication Skill Training | Productive Management of Meetings | Time Management